arhiopteryx/Aliexpress_Splash_It/README.md

 ## Also
 Also, the `accounts.txt` file will be created in the folder with the program, in which the logins and passwords of the created accounts will be recorded.

-By default, it works in "headless mode".
+By default, program works in "headless mode".
 Therefore, if you need process visibility, you must comment out the line `options.add_argument("--headless")`

 ## Result